Welcome to our Chime scams warning in which we give you a heads up about a dangerous scam that is affecting people who are banking with Chime.

 Chime Scams

-A similar incident was heavily written about by reporters.
+Reporters heavily wrote about a similar incident.
 A woman has lost $1,300 to a scammer who pretended to be a representative from Chime Financial, one of the most popular online financial sites of 2022.

 While it and similar online banks offer lower fees than traditional banks, they are a frequent target of scammers.
 In this case, the scammer claimed there was possible fraud in the woman’s account and transferred hundreds of dollars out of it before the victim realized what was happening.

-Moreover, we heard about a year ago that Facebook’s parent company Meta Platforms has filed a joint lawsuit with Chime against two individuals in Nigeria who were involved in phishing attacks.
+Moreover, we heard about a year ago that Facebook’s parent company Meta Platforms, has filed a joint lawsuit with Chime against two individuals in Nigeria who were involved in phishing attacks.
 The lawsuit alleges that the defendants used Facebook and Instagram accounts to impersonate Chime, tricking people into accessing fake phishing sites to obtain their login information and withdraw funds.
-Meta claims the defendants used a network of computers to control more than 800 impersonating Instagram accounts and five Facebook accounts.
+Meta claims the defendants used a computer network to control over 800 impersonating Instagram accounts and five Facebook accounts.

 Apparently, Chime has become a target for scammers.
 In fact, there are at least 6 types of common Chime scams you should learn to recognize and avoid: